royalsreafer/libgdx-snippets/README.md

 # or, for OS X
 > mvn install -Posx-xcode

+#or, for linux 64 bit
+> mvn install -Plinux64-make
 ```

 > Note: this copies the compiled runtime library to ```[libgdx-snippets]/src/main/resources```.